COMMUNITY PROGRAMS & SERVICES

 Located in the Houston area, Camp Mountainview is a place of refuge, fun and growth for campers of all ages.
 Whether you are a camper, staff member or possible sponsor, we’re sure our northern cultural experience will excite and inspire you!

-TO REGISTER: Contact Dakoda at Dakoda.Wilkinson@salvationarmy.ca for more info.
+TO REGISTER: Contact Dakoda at Dakoda.Wilkinson@salvationarmy.ca.

 We give without measure or obligation, without pity or judgment, but with love, and compassion, for a hurting world.